Adding a lane southbound between SR 520 and S. Spokane Street.

 Benefits: A ramp meter on the Yale Avenue on-ramp would reduce the amount of traffic entering southbound I-5 and improve overall traffic flow though this complex weaving section that is just north of where there are multiple ramps under the Convention Center.
 The analysis shows that this project would provide traffic flow benefits on I-5 from SR 520 to S. Forest Street (4.2 miles).

 Challenges: This project would divert some Yale Avenue traffic to other local roadways during peak periods.
+Also, this project would require at least a second lane at the on-ramp to accommodate the more than 1,200 vehicles who use it daily.

 Add a northbound transit-only shoulder lane between Olive Way and SR 520 during weekday peak periods